 Clearstead has the ability to implement a Responsible Investing strategy in different

 ways.
 One method is to simply start by excluding investments in companies incompatible with an organization’s missions and goals.
 These could include companies directly related to alcohol, tobacco, firearms, and gambling.

 Screens can be also be applied to different types of strategies, including fixed-income.
 Once a client selects the most appropriate Responsible Investing strategy, Clearstead updates the organization’s investment policy and governance structure with language that reflects the approach for review and approval by the organization’s board and advisory committee.

-Once organizations buy into Responsible Investing they are typically ready for the next phase of our Responsible Investing spectrum, creating a proactive tilt toward companies that match an organization’s priorities, such as specific religious values, environmental responsibility, and an organization’s specific mission.
+Once organizations buy into Responsible Investing they are typically ready for the next phase of our Responsible Investing spectrum, creating a proactive tilt toward companies that match an organization’s sustainable investing priorities and an organization’s specific mission.

 Clearstead is able to score companies based on how well they align with an organization’s Responsible Investing objectives, and uses tools it has developed to measure the impact of specific investments on the overall portfolio.

-Clearstead will conduct a yearly Responsible Investing audit that analyzes an organization’s portfolio and qualify the exposure to risk areas.
-The goal of our process is that a Responsible Investing strategy will have a neutral effect on portfolio performance, proving that aligning investments with mission can be both a financially and morally sound approach for many institutions.
+Clearstead can conduct an annual Responsible Investing audit that analyzes an organization’s portfolio and qualify the exposure to risk areas.
+The goal of our process is that a Responsible Investing strategy will have a neutral effect on portfolio performance, confirming that aligning investments with mission can be both a financially and morally sound approach for many institutions.